LakGillJPN/j-league-backend/README.md

 For the Frontend Repository, [click here](https://github.com/LakGillJPN/j-league-predictor)

-The J-League Predictor is an application that allows soccer fans to predicate the outcome of J-League games and earn points for accuracy.
+The J-League Predictor is an application that allows soccer fans to predict the outcome of J-League games and earn points for accuracy.

 Deployment: https://j-league-predictor.vercel.app/